At least two die in police raid on group planning new Paris attack

 A man in St. Denis told reporters that he had rented out the besieged apartment to two people last week.

-"Someone asked me a favor, I did them a favor.
-Someone asked me to put two people up for three days and I did them a favor, it's normal.
+"Someone asked me a favour, I did them a favour.
+Someone asked me to put two people up for three days and I did them a favour, it's normal.
 I don't know where they came from I don't know anything," the man told Reuters Television.

 He was later arrested by police.